Seasonal Sports Club User Guide

 Sub-letting of facilities

-No club shall sub-let any part of a sportsground and/or any part of the pavilion during the allocated period.
+No club shall sub-let or hite-out any part of a sportsground, reserve or pavilion during the allocated period.

 Non-compliance may result in a formal breach of the tenancy agreement and could result in Council withdrawing access to the facility.